noah978/Java-Minesweeper/README.md

     Pressing the letter "b" will reset the board using black/white images.
     Pressing the letter "c" will reset the board using colored images.

-    When setting the the board dimensions, only values between 5-100 are allowed.
+    When setting the the board dimensions, only values 5-100 are allowed.

+    The number to the left of the title is your score, The number to the right is the timer (in seconds).
+    Each revealed square is 5 points, each completed puzzle is worth 1,000.